fullmoonissue/tas-scaffolding/README.md

 None of these options can be used because :

 * BizHawk forbid the method `io.popen`
-* When you launch `luarocks install lfs`, switch your OS, you will have a `.so` file or not (so not reliable).
+* When you install `lfs` (`luarocks install lfs`), switch your OS, you will have a `.so` file or not (so not reliable).

-`Lfs` is still used in the project but only for the host OS (not for BizHawk's running OS).

-To fix the listing issue, a `make` task use `lfs` to scan the folders and write the listing into a file.
+To fix this listing issue, a `make` task scans the folders and write the listing into a dedicated file.
 This file will be read as the "real" listing of files without properly doing a scan.
 This one is `configuration/files.lua` and the `make` task to do this listing is : `make bizhawk-lfs`.

 ### Installation

-At this point, you are able to create a TAS, here are the steps :

 ```
 - Go to your working directory